 - Worcester is famed for its friendliness and welcoming community of 600 students (200 graduates and 400 undergraduates).

 - Being in the city centre, our location is convenient for departments, faculties and libraries, as well as for all the amenities Oxford has to offer, including shops, restaurants, museums and theatres.
 We are also situated conveniently for both the coach station and the rail station.

-- The College aims to provide one year's accommodation for most first-year graduate students, with the possibility of accommodation for a further year, subject to availability.
-We have a range of options available and all rooms are either on site or in residential streets around the College perimeter.
+- The College aims to provide one year's accommodation for most first-year graduate students.
+We have a range of options available and all rooms are in residential streets around the College perimeter.

 - Great sports facilities on your doorstep - we are the only college to have our sports pitch on site.
 There are various Worcester sports teams and we have a Boathouse on the Thames.